Best Powered Speakers

 If you still listen primarily to digital formats and want to save space, the Kanto YU2 speakers ($199) are an excellent choice.
 These “mini-monitors” are probably just half the height of your laptop, yet they manage to deliver staggeringly great sound.
 Connect these to any AUX input with the included 3.5mm cable.
 Add a 3.5mm-to-RCA adaptor, and the YU2 will connect straight to your turntable.

 Smaller not your style?
 That’s ok.
 The Kanto YU6 powered speakers ($389.99) are a step up from the YU4 and deliver fantastic sound at really high volumes.
 If loud is what you’re going for, the YU6 is it.
 Like the YU4 speakers, these include a built-in phono stage – perfect for a vinyl setup with space limitations.

 These speakers are just beautiful.
-Sound quality aside – and the sound quality is extraordinary for the size and money – the Peachtree M24 speakers ($369) are available in a real bamboo housing.
-Natural finish, of course.
-And it’s not just veneer.
+Sound quality aside – and the sound quality is extraordinary for the size and money – the Peachtree M24 speakers and M25 speakers are available in a real bamboo housing (not a veneer).
 If a natural finish isn’t what you’re going for, they’re available in black as well.

-From a flexibility perspective, the M24 speakers sacrifice nothing.
+From a flexibility perspective, the M24 & M25 speakers sacrifice nothing.
 Connect these directly to your turntable and digital music sources.
 You can switch among the sources at will.
-A phono stage is built-in, but you can always connect your M24s to an external preamp if desired.
+A phono stage is built-in, but you can always connect them to an external preamp if desired.

-Here’s a quick breakdown of what you get with the Peachtree M24 powered speakers:
+Here’s a quick breakdown of what you get with the Peachtree powered speakers: